MAJOR UNCERTAINTY FOR SJP INVESTORS

 St James' Place PLC Investment Update

-In the last week St James' Place share price has plummeted even further.
-SJP have recently announced the need to set aside £426 million and have slashed their dividends to shareholders in preparation for refunds due to a significant increase in customer complaints.
+St James' Place share price has plummeted with SJP having announced the need to set aside £426 million, slashing dividends to shareholders, in preparation for refunds due to a significant increase in customer complaints.

 Overview of SJP Problem